-The BPU and Treasury first partnered through an MOU in February 2017(Docket No. Q017010075)2 to upgrade the Hughes Justice Complex and the Department of Environmental Protection ("DEP").
-In November 2019, the Board, through a Board Order ("2019 Order") (Docket No. Q019101423)3, entered into a Memorandum of Understanding ("MOU") with DPMC to establish criteria for selecting and allocating funds on the designated priority list ("2019 MOU").
-This allowed for increased State facilities' projects and a pipeline of upgrades.
-Projects will meet one or more of the following criteria: (a) improvements, upgrades, and replacements of air handling and movement systems; (b) lighting and equipment upgrades and replacements; (c) boiler, chiller, and HVAC replacements; (d) lighting and building controls; (e) renewable energy ("RE") and EE systems at all State facilities; and (f) injection of funding for State facility projects outside of the ECC domain that have an EE or RE component but are stalled due to lack of funding.
+The BPU and Treasury first partnered through an MOU in February 2017 to upgrade the Hughes Justice Complex and the Department of Environmental Protection ("DEP").2 In November 2019, the Board entered into a Memorandum of Understanding ("MOU") with DPMC to establish criteria for selecting and allocating funds on the designated priority list ("2019 MOU").3 This allowed for increased State facility projects and a prioritized pipeline of future upgrades.
+Projects will meet one or more of the following criteria: (a) improvements, upgrades, and replacements of air handling and movement systems; (b) lighting and equipment upgrades and replacements; (c) boiler, chiller, and HVAC replacements; (d) lighting and building controls; (e) RE and EE systems at all State facilities; and (f) injection of funding for State facility projects outside of the ECC domain that have an EE or RE component but are stalled due to lack of funding.